AI Visibility & Assurance

 A tight interval tells you the sample is precise.
 It does not, by itself, tell you the measured value is true.
 The honest caveats:

 • Scoring can err.
 Response grading uses automated and machine-learning classifiers, which can mis-grade.
-We mitigate with independent judge cross-checks and inter-rater agreement — but do not eliminate error.
+We mitigate with independent judge cross-checks and inter-rater agreement — a standard measure (Cohen's κ) of how well the scorer matches human-confirmed ground truth — but do not eliminate error.
 A tight interval around a mis-scored value is "confidently wrong."

 • Scope.
 We measure un-personalized, point-in-time responses across a selected set of engines — not every personalized answer, every phrasing, every surface, or future model states.
 AI systems also drift as their models change.